DanielNeris/semanaomnistack10/README.md

 ## 💻 Project

-The DevsMap is an application for scheduling time in barber shops.
+The DevMaps is an application to search for developers around you for technologies.

 ## :rocket: Technology